 ABAC reports to and meets with APEC Leaders and ministers in an annual Dialogue.
 It uses the opportunity to deliver a strong and consistent message supporting the role of business in creating jobs, promoting greater prosperity and improving the lives of citizens and communities throughout the Asia-Pacific.
 A high proportion of its recommendations are accepted by Leaders and APEC governments.

-ABAC’s 2018 Annual Letter and Report to Leaders can be found here.
+ABAC’s latest Annual Letter and Report to Leaders can be found here.

 ABAC brings together up to three senior business executives from each of APEC’s 21 member economies in Asia, North and South America, and Oceania.
 Members represent a range of sectors and small and medium enterprises as well as large business.
 ABAC members are appointed by heads of government and report directly to them.
 See New Zealand’s ABAC team here.